dendrite/viscosity/Glia/README.markdown

 #### TODO

+* Need Netflix Curator fake zookeeper instance - for Testing

 * What about Snappy-java

 * Remove Sigar into new abstraction - 'cause GliaServer is very affectable
-* Make a GliaServer & GliaClient Builder or Factory - 'cause number of constructors grows very rapidly
+* [DONE] - Make a GliaServer & GliaClient Builder or Factory - 'cause number of constructors grows very rapidly

 * Detect server host name - tested in - but some troubles with selecting correct values if a lot of net interfaces is up
 * ??
 Add to GliaClientDiscoverer - select server each time before send method